-Magazines to spread the word about Ealing businesses
+Magazines to spread the word about Ealing businesses and events

 Carlene Bender BA Hons (Mass Comm); MA (Soc/Anthr)